mpewsey/ManiaMap/README.md

 * Supports .NET Standard 2.0.
 * Works with Windows, Mac, and Linux.

+## Installation

+The package may be installed through [NuGet](https://www.nuget.org/packages/MPewsey.ManiaMap/).

 ## Layout Generator Example

 The following subsections outline how to use the `LayoutGenerator` class to generate a room layout.